 Google uses different methods to make an educated guess about how users experience your site.
-They look at elements like site speed – there’s almost nothing more annoying than a page that takes ages to load -, mobile friendliness, the way you’ve structured your content and the internal and external linking of your pages.
+They look at elements like site speed – there’s almost nothing more annoying than a page that takes ages to load -, mobile-friendliness, the way you’ve structured your content and the internal and external linking of your pages.
 Lots of high-quality links to your web page probably indicate people had a pleasant experience with it, right?

 In addition to that, Google uses user signals to find out how visitors experience your website.
-User signals are behavioral patterns that Google sees on your site.
+User signals are behavioural patterns that Google sees on your site.
 If a lot of people leave your website very quickly, they might not have found what they’re looking for.
 Of course, there are some exceptions to this.